 Best Practices

-How to get the most out of your loyalty program, email promotions, and QR code.
+How to get the most out of your QR code, reviews, and customer feedback.

 Where to Put Your QR Code